aliaksandrb/middleman-image-uploader-tag/README.md

 ## Configuration

+In you `config.rb`:

-Activate extension in your `config.rb`, providing credentials for remote provider:
+Activate extension, providing credentials for remote provider:

 ```ruby
 activate :image_uploader_tag do |e|